Minimally invasive hip replacement

 - Surgery involves cutting and removing bone.
 The surgeon will remove some muscles and other tissues.
 Less tissue is removed than in regular surgery.
 Most of the time, muscles are not cut or detached.

-This procedure uses the same type of hip replacement implants as regular surgery.
+This procedure uses the same type of hip replacement implants as regular hip replacement surgery.

 Why the Procedure Is Performed